 Direct Benefits: The benefit comes as a direct result of the subject’s participation in the research.
 The benefit should be fairly immediate and the expectation of the benefit should be well-founded scientifically.
 Typically social/behavioral/educational research does not provide direct benefits.
 It is okay to state, “There are no direct benefits to subjects (key informants) in this study.”

 Indirect Benefits: The benefit may be incidental to the subject’s participation.
-Some examples of indirect benefits are: contributing to knowledge, sharing ones experiences to benefit others, potentially affecting a condition, culture, point of view and feeling useful.
-Many social behavioral research provide indirect benefits to human subjects.
+Some examples of indirect benefits are: contributing to knowledge, sharing ones experiences to benefit others, potentially affecting a condition, culture, point of view, and feeling useful.
+Many social behavioral research studies provide indirect benefits to human subjects.

 It is okay if the study does not provide any direct benefits, however, it MUST contribute to knowledge in your field, literature, system, network, etc. For example, talking about issues might be beneficial for some subjects or data may help to improve services in the future.

 Toggle Item12.0 Risks

 - Mark this answer YES only if your study is limited to reviewing data/biospecimens that have already been collected.

 - If there is interaction in any way, direct or indirect, please answer NO. Section 12.3 will pop up for you to identify risks of the study.

 All research with human subjects involves some risk, however minimal.
 Therefore do not say there is no risk.
 If the risk is minimal say so and identify the nature of the minimal risk(s).